jackviel/Personal-Blog-Jekyll/about.md

 What initially led me to start this blog was the fact that I was doing a deep dive into video game hacking, an area that I've been interested in and have dabbled with since I was a kid.
-I found myself completely enveloped in trying to learn as much as I can about all the different types of strategies and abstract concepts used in video game hacking that I found myself wanting to share what I learned and the overall learning experience that I had.
+I found myself completely enveloped in trying to learn as much as I can about all the different types of strategies and abstract concepts used in that area that I found myself wanting to share what I learned and the overall learning experience that I had.

 So here we are!, this blog will focus on my learning experiences, my random thoughts on certain areas of technology, and maybe some ramblings about personal stuff and random areas not necessarily about tech.